-At this point, all successful candidates are invited to be a part of our online community 'Grant Thornton: I've applied' – this is a space where you can connect with other candidates, current trainees and our recruiters.
-You'll get top tips and advice to help set you up ready for the further stages of the process.
-There's loads of great advice, blogs and discussions to help you succeed.
+At this point, all successful candidates are invited to be part of our online community 'Grant Thornton: I've applied'.
+Here, you can connect with other candidates, current trainees and our recruiters, and find blogs, discussions, top tips and loads of great advice to help you with our application process.

-The assessment day will be half a day involving a group exercise with a follow up one-to- one interview relating to the exercise, another one-to-one interview to get to know you better and a lunch/coffee with some of our trainees to help you get to know us better.
+The next stage is an online video interview and if successful, you’ll then be invited to a final round assessment that lasts for half a day.
+This involves a group exercise and an interview to get to know you better and lunch or coffee with some of our trainees to help you get to know us better.

 We’ll guide you through every step of the way via email or phone and keep you updated on when you’ll hear from us next.
 Don’t worry, you can find plenty of tips and advice on our trainee blog and in our ‘Grant Thornton: I’ve applied’ online community.